Coaching Clinicians for Enhanced Performance

 One of the key features of healthcare that patients value and remember is the communication performance of clinicians and healthcare team members.
 Provider organizations and individual clinicians are being evaluated for their communication skills, and, increasingly, compensated based on their patient satisfaction scores and their ability to work together to meet patients’ needs.
 Effective patient-centered communication skills are learnable skills.
 IHC offers intensive, experiential workshops and online courses that build awareness and foundational skills in evidence-based communication techniques.
 For the best and most lasting improvement of clinicians’ communication skills, research and educational evaluation support the implementation of reinforcement and support following training workshops.
 Healthcare systems and medical practices that invest in focused communication skill development can expect to see measurable improvements in patient satisfaction scores, clinical outcomes and clinician job satisfaction.

 Ongoing clinician support includes periodic one-on-one coaching from a person who understands the clinical environment, identifies and can model the skills to be learned, and appreciates the coaching process through which they can be learned.
 IHC is experienced providing communication workshops and individualized clinician coaching on a fee-for-service basis to client organizations.
 As an effective and sustainable alternative, IHC’s Coaching Clinicians for Enhanced Performance (CCEP) will train one or more selected individuals within your own organization to provide individualized clinician coaching and support.

-The next Coaching Clinicians for Enhanced Performance faculty development program is scheduled for October 15-17, 2014 in Germantown, Wisconsin.
+The next Coaching Clinicians for Enhanced Performance course will be held June 2-4, 2015 in Columbus, Ohio.
 For more information and an application click here.